This 14-year-old Bay Area teen is about to graduate from college, work for SpaceX

 SANTA CLARA, Calif.
-(KGO) -- Bay Area native Kairen Quazi is an exceptional 14-year-old - next week he will become the youngest graduate in the history of Santa Clara University.
+(KGO) -- Bay Area native Kairan Quazi is an exceptional 14-year-old - next week he will become the youngest graduate in the history of Santa Clara University.

 On June 17, Quazi will be graduating with a degree in computer science and engineering from SCU.